dnsimple/dnsimple-support/content/articles/web-hosting.md

 ## What's the difference between DNS and web hosting?

-A web host provides the online space in which your actual website is hosted, a DNS host is a network service that provides the authoritative nameserver for your domain's queries.
-Web hosts sometimes offer free DNS as part of their packages.
-But they are two completely different services, and jst because it's included doesn't mean it's the best option.
-A fast and reliable DNS hosting provider is crucial in today's digital climate.
-That's where DNSimple comes in.
+Web hosts sometimes offer free DNS as part of their packages, but they are two completely different services.
+A web host provides the online space in which your actual website is hosted.
+DNS hosting is a network service that provides the authoritative nameserver for your domain's queries.
+Even though a web host may include DNS hosting, that doesn't mean it's the best option.
+A fast and reliable DNS hosting provider is crucial in today's digital climate — that's where DNSimple comes in.

 ## Why doesn't DNSimple provide web hosting services?